dilynfullerton/tr-c-ncsm/EXAMPLES.md

 The call to `ncsd_vce_calculations()` above will submit the necessary `NCSD` jobs to the cluster using `qsub`.
-Then a valence cluster expansion will be attempted on the reulsts.
+Then a valence cluster expansion will be attempted any of the jobs that have already been completed.
-Unfortunately it will fail the first time, since the NCSD jobs will not yet be complete.
+All of the VCE jobs will not be complete at the time of termination since the NCSD jobs will not yet be complete.
 This is a limitation in submitting to the cluster, as a method for waiting for completion has not been developed.
 Thus the `ncsd_vce_calculations()` method will have to be run again once the